 Many competing stock picking services hype and promote only their winning stock picks, while conveniently forgetting about their losing trades.
-However, we feel this is neither ethical nor transparent.
-As such, we lay out our complete historical trade performance of the past 10 years for your review.
+Because that is neither ethical nor transparent, we lay out our complete historical trade log of the past 11 years for your review.

 Preservation of capital in bear markets